 Synonym.
 Acosmeryx socrates obliqua Dupont, 1941.

 Note.
-Sometimes split into two almost indistinguishable species, namely Acosmeryx shervillii and Acosmeryx pseudonaga Butler, 1881.
+Acosmeryx shervillii and Acosmeryx pseudonaga Butler, 1881 were until recently treated as forms of the same species.
 The latter was synonymized with Acosmeryx ancea [sic] by Hampson, , Fauna Brit.
 India 1: 82; then with Acosmeryx socrates by Rothschild & Jordan, 1903, Novit. zool.
 9 (suppl.): 533.
 Synonymized with Acosmeryx shervillii as a form by Holloway, 1987, Moths of Borneo 3: 149.
 Erroneously treated as a synonym of Acosmeryx socrates by Bridges, 1993, Cat.
 Fam.
 Gen. Spec.
 Sphingidae of the World: VIII.
 1. Reinstated as a species by Haruta, 1994, Tinea 14 (suppl.
 1): 156.
 Resynonymized with Acosmeryx shervillii by Inoue et al., , Moths of Thailand 2: 68.
 Reinstated as a species by Hogenes & Treadaway, 1998, Nachr. entomol.
 Ver.
 Apollo Suppl.
 17: 66.
+The two are now regarded as two distinct species.